-Held at away events (fetes, gymkhanas, schools, charity events) where participants have a go with a limited number of arrows under 1-2-1 supervision from an RCA volunteer.
+Held at away events (fetes, gymkhanas, schools, charity events) where participants have a go with a limited number of arrows under one-to-one supervision from an RCA volunteer.
 The venue must have a risk assessment prior to the event.
 If the event venue is changed you must NOT shoot until a new risk assessment is carried out.